 In the Bible, the birth announcement that the Christ has come is made by the angels to shepherds– and what’s interesting is that there’s no mention of God’s anger, wrath, or anything else.
 In fact, the opposite is true.

 But wait?
-God sent Jesus because he was pleased with us?
+God sent Jesus because his favor was with us?
 I thought he was pissed off?
 If the Bible were to line up with the “Jesus came to die” narrative, shouldn’t they have been a bit more clear in telling people that God was really, really angry with them, but that they could now have hope because his son came to take the beating for us?

 The idea that Jesus came to die also hits a brick wall when considering other principles we know from the Bible.